lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 3.** *Many shall see it, and fear, and shall trust in the Lord.* The terms *fear,* and *hope,* or *trust,* do not seem at first view to harmonise; but David has not improperly joined them together, for no man will ever entertain the *hope* of the favour of God but he whose mind is first imbued with the *fear* of God.
 I understand *fear,* in general, to mean the feeling of piety which is produced in us by the knowledge of the power, equity, and mercy of God. *John Calvin.*

 **Verse 3.** *Many shall see it, and fear, and shall trust in the Lord.* First of all they *see*.
-Their eyes are opened; and their opened eyes see and survey *what* they are, *where* they are, *whence* they came, and *whither* they are going...When the attention of sinners is really and decisively arrested by the propitiation of Jesus, not only are their eyes opened to their various moral relations, not only do they "see" but they *fear* too.
-They "see" and "fear."...Conviction follows illumination...But while the sinner only sees and fears, he is but in the initial stage of conversion, only in a state of readiness to flee from the city of destruction.
+Their eyes are opened; and their opened eyes see and survey *what* they are, *where* they are, *whence* they came, and *whither* they are going...
+When the attention of sinners is really and decisively arrested by the propitiation of Jesus, not only are their eyes opened to their various moral relations, not only do they "see" but they *fear* too.
+They "see" and "fear."...
+Conviction follows illumination...
+But while the sinner only sees and fears, he is but in the initial stage of conversion, only in a state of readiness to flee from the city of destruction.
 He may have set out on his pilgrimage, but he has not yet reached his Father to receive the kiss of welcome and forgiveness.
 The consummating step has not yet been taken.
 He has seen indeed; he has feared too; but he still requires to *trust,* to trust in the Lord, and banish all his fears.
 This is the culminating point in the great change; and, unless this be reached, the other experiences will either die away, like an untimely blossom, or they will only be fuel to the unquenchable fire. *James Frame.*

 **Verse 5.** *Many, O Lord my God, are thy wonderful works which thou hast done,* etc. Behold God in the magnificence and wisdom of the works which his hands have made, even this immense universe, which is full of his glory.
 What art and contrivance!
 What regularity, harmony, and proportion, are to be seen in all his productions, in the frame of our own bodies, or those that are about us!
 And with what beams of majestic glory do the sun, moon, and stars proclaim how august and wonderful in knowledge their Maker is!
 And ought not all these numberless beauties wherewith the world is stored, which the minds of inquisitive men are ready to admire, lead up our thoughts to the great Parent of all things, and inflame our amorous souls with love to him, who is infinitely brighter and fairer than them all?
 Cast abroad your eyes through the nations, and meditate on the mighty acts which he hath done, and the wisdom and power of his providence, which should charm all thy affections.
 Behold his admirable patience, with what pity he looks down on obstinate rebels; and how he is moved with compassion when he sees his creatures polluted in their blood, and bent upon their own destruction; how long he waits to be gracious; how unwillingly he appears to give up with sinners, and execute deserved vengeance on his enemies; and then with what joy he pardons, for "with him is plenteous redemption."
 And what can have more force than these to win thy esteem, and make a willing conquest of thy heart? so that every object about thee is an argument of love, and furnishes fuel for this sacred fire.
 And whether you behold God in the firmament of his power, or the sanctuary of his grace, you cannot miss to pronounce him "altogether lovely." *William Dunlop.*